 Presentment of Resolutions

-During the Constitutional Convention, James Madison noted that Congress could evade the possibility of a presidential veto by simply denominating a “bill” as a “resolution.”
-Although his motion to insert the words or resolve after the word bill in the Presentment of Resolutions Clause was defeated, the following day Edmund Randolph proposed a freestanding clause with more exacting language, and the Convention approved it.
-Justice Joseph Story, writing prior to the posthumous publication of Madison’s Convention record, in his Commentaries on the Constitution of the United States, appears to have taken a view similar to Madison’s: “[C]ongress, by adopting the form of an order or resolution, instead of a bill, might have effectually defeated the president’s qualified negative in all the most important portions of legislation."
+In August 1787 following the submission of the draft by the Committee of Detail, James Madison noted that Congress could evade the possibility of a presidential veto by simply denominating a “bill” as a “resolution.”
+Although his motion to insert the words “or resolve” after the word “bill” in the Presentment Clause (Article I, Section 7, Clause 2) was defeated, the following day Edmund Randolph proposed a freestanding clause with more exacting language, and the Convention approved it.
+Even before the posthumous publication of Madison’s Convention record, Justice Joseph Story took a view similar to Madison’s: “[C]ongress, by adopting the form of an order or resolution, instead of a bill, might have effectually defeated the president’s qualified negative in all the most important portions of legislation.”
+Commentaries on the Constitution of the United States (1833).
 Nearly all commentators have agreed with that interpretation.